Phoenix Scholars Program

 If you are a first-generation college student or a student with high financial need,

 please click here for the Phoenix Scholars program electronic application.

 If you are an underrepresented student who is not first generation and/or high financial need, please click here for the Phoenix Rising electronic application.

 Do our family and friends stay with us for the duration of the program?

 On move-in day, Wednesday, August 15, 2018, you will be expected to arrive on campus between noon and 5 p.m.
 The first official event of the program will begin at 5:30 p.m., an opening dinner for scholars, family, and friends.
 After the dinner, we ask that family and friends depart as the scholars will be begin their first session at 7 p.m.

 All activities, meals, and housing throughout the program are free.
 You will not be expected to pay or provide payment for the program.

 What is the schedule for the program?

-The pre-orientation programs take place from Sunday, August 13, to Friday, August 18, 2017.
-Throughout the program, you have a variety of activities plan including but not limited to taking three academic course, and on campus and off-campus events.
-If accepted, you will receive a detailed schedule and along with more information about your Phoenix intern.
+The pre-orientation programs take place from Wednesday, August 15, to Friday, August 17, 2018.
+Throughout the program, you have a variety of activities and workshops planned.
+If accepted, you will receive a detailed schedule, along with more information about your Phoenix intern.